Registration and Enrollment

 Limitation on Repeating Courses (Undergraduate Students)More

-An undergraduate student may repeat a course in which a GPA-relevant grade is earned (C-, D+, D, F, WF, IF) a maximum of two times.
-Grades of W and PR do not count toward the maximum of two repeats.
-Should a student wish to repeat a course more than two times, the student must receive approval from his/her department chair and be referred to the Advising and Enrichment Center.
+An undergraduate student may repeat a course in which a GPA-relevant grade is earned (C-, D+, D, F, IF) a maximum of two times.
+Grades of W, UW, and PR do not count toward the maximum of two repeats.
+Should a student wish to repeat a course more than two times, the student must receive approval from their department chair and be referred to the Advising and Enrichment Center.
 Certain majors at NYIT have rules on repeating courses that are more restrictive than this one.
 The more restrictive rule takes precedence.

 * Note: Students who have changed majors should be aware that only quality points from the first degree program that are applicable to the present degree program are included.
 Students receiving financial aid should consult a financial aid counselor prior to changing majors to identify any impact this change may have on their financial aid.